Overview of Massachusetts Mortgages

 30-Year Fixed Mortgage Rates in Massachusetts

 Most homebuyers opt for a 30-year fixed-rate mortgage when they cross over from renting to buying.
-You have 30 years to pay back the mortgage (unless you refinance or make mortgage prepayments) and your interest rate won’t change (again, unless you refinance).
+You have 30 years to pay back the mortgage (unless you refinance or make mortgage prepayments) and your interest rate won’t change.

 There are fixed-rate mortgages with shorter terms, but they come with higher monthly payments because you’re paying back the same loan in fewer months.
 There are also 40-year mortgages but most people feel that’s too long and involves paying too much interest.